Translated by Shinji Takaramura

 If you plan to use a rental car, be sure to obtain an international driving license and to bring your own license as well.

 If you feel fit enough, renting a bicycle is another option.
 Okinoshima Town Tourist Association has a wide variety of bicycles such as power-assisted bikes, cross bikes and collapsible bikes, along with the ordinary type.
-The fare is 1500 yen and up per day, so riding a bicycle around the town center is an inexpensive way to enjoy the island.
+The fare is 500 yen/3 hours so riding a bicycle around the town center is an inexpensive way to enjoy the island.

-The Oki Islands Tourism Association operates an information center on the first floor of the Port Plaza, which is connected to Saigo Port.
+The Okinoshima Town Tourist Association operates an information center on the first floor of the Port Plaza, which is connected to Saigo Port.
 There are pamphlets in English and other languages, so if you're looking for further information about sightseeing spots and transportation, this is the place to go.

 Dogo Island has a unique environment and culture, due to its isolated location.
 This nature-rich island chain offers a wide variety of interesting spots and is surely worth a visit.